Christian24/webcomponents-di/README.md

 * Release to npm
 * Right now dependencies can only be provided if the requesting component is a child component.
 Need to figure out if it should be that way
-* `onReceiveCallback`: if the advanced enableDI way is used there is no way for the child to know when a dependency is received.
-Maybe will add a callback for this.
-* export library correctly: The src/ in the import path should not be there.
 * Some general cleanup/improvements